 Exposure Therapy and Anxiety Disorders

 Exposure therapy is just one of several treatments for different anxiety disorders, and the therapy itself is used differently depending on the type and severity of the disorder.
-Take my anxiety test to find out more about your own anxiety.

 But exposure therapy has been proven to be very effective at controlling anxiety.
 It's based on well research psychological principles, and studies have shown that completed effectively, it is one of the best possible ways to stop anxious reactions to various thoughts and stimuli.